Basecamp-Research/HiFi-NN/README.md

 python annotate.py
 ```

-The above command will transfer the annotations of the _k_ nearest neighbours to query protein(s) along with an associated confidence score.
+The default setttings for the above command will transfer the annotations of the _k_ nearest neighbours to query protein(s) along with an associated confidence score and minimum distance to each EC.
+There are three alternative options for the format in which the _k_ nearest neighbours can be used to annotate a particular protein sequence:
+- _return distance_ = True, _return confidence_ = False:
+  - This will annotate each query sequence with the EC numbers contained in its _k_ nearest neighbours and the minimum distance amongst these neighbours to each unique EC number.

+- _return distance_ = False, _return confidence_ = True:
+  - This will annotate each query sequence with the EC numbers contained in its _k_ nearest neighbours and the confidence score associated with each EC.

+- _return distance_ = False, _return confidence_ = False:
+  - This will annotate each query sequence with the _ids_ of its _k_ nearest neighbours.

 # Docker Usage
 ### Building the Docker image